Kitaev-Ising-$J_1$-$J_2$ model: a density matrix renormalization group study: Numerical results

 \subsubsection{Kitaev Spin Liquid state}

 As mentioned in Sec.~\ref{sec:m_m_model}, our model includes the Kitaev term~\eqref{eq:k_ham}, which gives rise to either a gapped or gapless KSL state.
 For simplicity, we assume that $J_x=J_y=J_z=K$ in the Kitaev term~\eqref{eq:k_ham}, corresponding to the gapless KSL phase.
 In this phase, the magnetic order parameters~\eqref{eq:sigma_order_1} and~\eqref{eq:sigma_order_2} vanish (see Tab.~\ref{tab:order}), but there is a topological order parameter $W_p=2^6S^x_1S^y_2S^z_3S^x_4S^y_5S^z_6$ (see Fig.~\ref{fig:lattice}) remains nontrivial.
-This parameter takes the value $W_p=1$ in the KSL state.
+In the pure Kitaev model, this parameter takes the value $W_p=1$.
+However, in extended Kitaev models, $W_p=1$ cannot be maintained throughout the entire KSL phase and exhibits fluctuations~\cite{Liu2020}.

 The KSL state exists within a narrow range of parameters near the Kitaev points $\varphi=\{0,\pi,2\pi\}$.
 This result is expected, as a similar phase structure is typical in spin models with Kitaev interactions, such as the Kitaev-Heisenberg model~\cite{Reuther2011,Schaffer2012}, the $K_1$-$K_2$ model~\cite{Rousochatzakis2015}, and the Kitaev-Heisenberg-Gamma model (or J-K-$\Gamma$ model)~\cite{Chaloupka2013,Rau2014}.